Updated on May 18th, 2020 by Bob Ciura

 We estimate 8% annual earnings growth through 2025, comprised of mid-single-digit organic revenue growth, margin expansion, and share repurchases.

 Even after the recent turmoil in the market, Diageo shares are still just fairly valued.
-Shares currently trade for a price-to-earnings ratio of 18.7, slightly above our estimate of fair value at 18.3 times earnings.
-This implies very little impact on total returns from the valuation, but with a market that is full of very cheap stocks, Diageo stands out as relatively unattractively valued.
+Shares currently trade for a price-to-earnings ratio of 20.3, slightly above our estimate of fair value at 18.3 times earnings.
+This implies negative returns of 2.1% from a declining P/E ratio, but with a market that is full of very cheap stocks, Diageo stands out as relatively unattractively valued.

 Source: Investor Presentation